liferay/liferay-docs/discover/portal/articles/14-liferay-utility-applications/05-knowledge-base.markdown

 - `.METADATA`

-To designate an article to be the *parent* of all other articles in the same source folder, end the article source file's name with `intro.markdown`.
+To designate an article to be the *parent* of all other articles in the same source folder, end its file name with `-intro.markdown`.
 This creates a two-level parent-child hierarchy.
-Using this convention, the above Zip file specifies `00-winter-excursions-intro.markdown` as the parent of its neighboring Markdown files: `01-star-dust-snow-shoeing.markdown` and `02-lunar-alpine.markdown`.
+Using this convention, the above Zip file specifies `00-winter-excursions-intro.markdown` as the parent of its neighboring Markdown
+files: `01-star-dust-snow-shoeing.markdown` and `02-lunar-alpine.markdown`.

-To designate an article's *priority* via it's source file, add a non-zero prefix to its file name.
-For example, the priorities for articles created from files named `01-file.markdown` and `02-file.markdown` would be `1.0` and `2.0`.
-In the importer's user interface, make sure to keep selected the import checkbox labeled *Apply numerical prefixes of article files as priorities.* If a file doesn't have such a prefix, its article gets the next increment priority (i.e., the highest currently assigned priority, plus one).
+To designate an article's *priority* using its source file, add a numeric prefix to its file name.
+This prefix must be greater than zero.
+For example, the priorities for articles imported from files named `01-file.markdown` and `02-file.markdown` become `1.0` and `2.0`.
+When importing, keep the checkbox labeled *Apply numerical prefixes of article files as priorities* selected.
+If a file doesn't have a prefix, its article gets the next available priority (i.e., the highest current priority, plus one).
 The Zip file's articles are processed in file order.

 **Advanced Example's Resulting Relationships and Priorities**